shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 A creature can channel magic if it has a channeling appendage.
 This appendage is called a focus, and it is made out of a bone-like, rock-like substance that glows when magic is being channeled through it.

 The focus must be a hard substance.
 Examples: unicorn horn, goat horns, deer antlers, wolf teeth, cat claws, beaver teeth, elephant tusks, porcupine quills, horse hooves, human fingernails, ant antennae, bee stinger, snake fangs

 The focus must be exposed to the environment to work.
 If the focus is covered by skin, flesh, or other substance, it does not channel magic at all.
 For example, the wolf must be bearing its teeth, the cat must have its claws unsheathed, and the goat must have its horns uncovered.

-Magic can be channeled while in the air, on the ground, or underwater.

 The focus must be attached, holding it does not count.
 If broken, the nub that remains can still cast magic, although with potentially lower wyl output.